Sun Care You Can Wear

 "Sun protection" has become a big industry in the United States and throughout most of the western world.
 Open any ladies magazine today and you'll see hundreds of ads for lotions, potions and anti-aging products.

-Now we're seeing ads for SPF clothing, SPF swimwear and SPF hats.
+Now we're seeing ads for Sun protective or UPF clothing, swimwear and hats.
 Yes, Hats.
 It's not all hype.
 All of these products will protect your skin from UV damage.

 Did you know the Australians are far ahead of us regarding sun protection and skin cancer awareness?

-In Australia, SPF clothing out sells sunscreen.
+In Australia, sun protective clothing out sells sunscreen.
 Doesn't that tell you something?

 Why do you need SPF clothing?